USCGC Paul Clark

 USCGC Paul Clark (WPC-1106) is the sixth Sentinel-class cutter.
-Like the previous five vessels she is homeported in Miami, Florida.
+Like the previous five vessels of her class she is homeported in Miami, Florida.
 She was delivered to the Coast Guard, for testing, on May 18, 2013.

 Operational history

 On September 13, 2013 the vessel repatriated 66 Cuban migrants to Bahia de Cabañas.
-The migrants had been intercepted in four separate operations over the preceding days.
-Smaller vessels had intercepted four different migrant vessels.
-The Coast Guard Public Affairs Office asserted that their interception of the migrant vessels saved lives because navigation between Cuba and Florida is so dangerous.
-The migrants were transferred to Paul Clark for repatriation to Cuba.
+Four migrant boats had been intercepted by small Coast Guard vessels in four separate operations over the preceding days.
+Their passengers and crew were transferred to the larger Paul Clark for repatriation to Cuba.

+"Our main concern is the safety of life at sea...Attempting to cross the Florida Straits in a homemade raft or vessel is inherently dangerous" explained Coast Guard Captain Mark Fedor.

 Namesake

 The vessel is named after Paul Leaman Clark, who served as a fireman in the United States Coast Guard during World War II.

 Clark was a landing boat engineer attached to USS Joseph T. Dickman during the allied assault on a beach in French Morocco when the craft's two other crew members were wounded by a Luftwaffe fighter.
 Clark took command of the craft, took the wounded crew members to USS Palmer for medical care and then returned to his duties as a beachmaster, directing disembarkation activity.
 For his courage he was awarded the Navy Cross.